 Other activities that are generally said to increase empathy are volunteering, playing role-playing games, or even taking acting classes where you are quite literally walking in someone else’s shoes.

 Being empathetic to the first customer of the day is easy.
-But to treat the last customer the same way you treated the first customer, you need to remain positive and motivated.
+But to treat the last customer in the same way you treated the first customer, you need to remain positive and motivated.

 A good way to stay positive is by observing yourself for a week and noting down the times you feel a positive or a negative emotion and the events that trigger it.
 This will give you a clear idea of what activities to avoid when you have to remain positive to get through the day.